ironcladlou/origin-server/node/README.writing_cartridges.md

     are removed.
 1. The cartridge directory is unlocked.
 1. The cartridge directory is secured.
-1. If the cartridge provides an `upgrade` script, that script is executed and receives the following parameters: (TODO: document upgrade script)
+1. If the cartridge provides an `upgrade` script, that script is executed.
-  1. The software version of the cartridge.
-  1. The current cartridge version.
-  1. The cartridge version being upgraded to.
 1. The cartridge directory is locked.

 ### Incompatible Upgrades